microsoft/fhir-proxy/docs/QuickstartDeployARM-bicep.md

 7. [**FAQ**](#faq)

 ### **Introduction** <a name="introduction"></a>
-In this guide, you’ll learn how to deploy [FHIR Proxy](https://github.com/microsoft/fhir-proxy) as a gateway server application in support of [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview)/[FHIR Server for Azure](https://github.com/microsoft/fhir-server) (FHIR Server).
+In this guide, you’ll learn how to deploy [FHIR Proxy](https://github.com/microsoft/fhir-proxy) as a gateway server application in support of [Azure Healthcare APIs](https://docs.microsoft.com/en-us/azure/healthcare-apis/) [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/) / [OSS FHIR Server for Azure](https://github.com/microsoft/fhir-server).
 For general information about FHIR Proxy, please see the [FHIR Proxy README](https://github.com/microsoft/fhir-proxy#readme).

 ### **General Considerations** <a name="general_considerations"></a>
-+ FHIR Proxy works in tandem with FHIR Server, and for the two to operate together, they must be installed in the same Azure Active Directory (AAD) tenant.
++ FHIR Proxy must be installed in the same Azure Active Directory (AAD) tenant along with the FHIR server it is paired with (either Azure Healthcare APIs [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/) or the [OSS FHIR Server for Azure](https://github.com/microsoft/fhir-server)).
-+ For the order of installation, it is best to install FHIR Server first and then FHIR Proxy.
-This guide assumes that the user is deploying FHIR Proxy in an AAD tenant with an existing FHIR Server installation.
++ For the order of installation, it is best to install the FHIR server first and then FHIR Proxy.
+This guide assumes that the user is deploying FHIR Proxy in an AAD tenant with an existing FHIR server installation.
-+ FHIR Proxy and FHIR Server can be in the same resource group, or they can live in separate resource groups.
++ FHIR Proxy and the FHIR server can be in the same resource group, or they can live in separate resource groups.
 + When FHIR Proxy is installed, the following **basic infrastructure components** are placed in FHIR Proxy's resource group:
     + **Application Service Plan** - The underlying compute platform for FHIR Proxy.
     + **Storage Account** - Required by the Application Service Plan for data persistence, etc.
     + **Function App** - The layer that wraps FHIR Proxy's code execution, providing an interface for messaging with other Azure resources.
-    + **Key Vault** - For secure management of authentication secrets needed to access FHIR server, Redis Cache, etc.
+    + **Key Vault** - For secure management of authentication secrets needed to access the FHIR server, Redis Cache, etc.
     + **Application Insights** - For performance metrics and issue tracing.
     + **Log Analytics Workspace** - For easier consolidation of Application Insights data.
     + **Redis Cache** - Caching to speed up data queries, etc.
 + To accommodate a range of Azure administrative privileges, FHIR Proxy deployment is divided into **three steps**:
     + **Step 1** Deploy FHIR Proxy basic infrastructure components (see above).
-    + **Step 2** Register FHIR Proxy as an application in the AAD tenant (allows FHIR Proxy to connect with FHIR Server).
+    + **Step 2** Register FHIR Proxy as an application in the AAD tenant (allows FHIR Proxy to connect with the FHIR server).
     + **Step 3** Update the Function App configuration to enable AAD Authentication (sets the authentication framework for accessing FHIR Proxy).

 ## **Prerequisites** <a name="prerequisites"></a>